-The Group's main financial risk exposures
+CCR's main financial risk exposures

-The CCR Group's asset portfolio is managed conservatively, with a strong focus on fixed income asset classes with a fairly low sensitivity to interest rate risks and limited direct exposure to credit risk (achieved by selecting instruments with an average rating of between AA and A).
-The portfolio also has only a relatively limited exposure to currency risk (achieved by neutralizing asset-liability mismatches by currency wherever possible).
-Despite this management policy, changes in financial markets may have a significant adverse effect on the CCR Group's earnings and on the value of its current assets:
+CCR's asset portfolio is managed conservatively, with a strong focus on fixed income asset classes with a fairly low sensitivity to interest rate risks and limited direct exposure to credit risk (achieved by selecting instruments with an average rating of between AA and A).
+The portfolio also has only a limited exposure to currency risk (achieved by neutralizing asset-liability mismatches by currency wherever possible).
+Despite this management policy, changes in financial markets may have a significant adverse effect on CCR's earnings and on the value of its current assets:

-- persistently low interest rates adversely affect the CCR Group's ability to earn adequate yields; - an increase in interest rates could also have an adverse effect if it occurred at a time when the CCR Group had significant liquidity needs; - stock market volatility also represents a significant risk factor for the CCR Group.
+- persistently low interest rates adversely affect CCR's ability to earn adequate yields; - an increase in interest rates could also have an adverse effect if it occurred at a time when CCR had significant liquidity needs; - stock market volatility also represents a significant risk factor for CCR.
 A steep fall in share prices would reduce the undertaking's net income due to the requirement to book a provision for other-than-temporary impairment.
-The impact would be particularly unfavorable if the fall occurred at a time when the CCR Group had significant liquidity needs; - a possible lasting fall in real estate prices represents an additional risk factor; - The CCR Group is also exposed to the risk of failure by a banking partner.
+The impact would be particularly unfavorable if the fall occurred at a time when CCR had significant liquidity needs; - a possible lasting fall in real estate prices represents an additional risk factor; - CCR is also exposed to the risk of failure by a banking partner.